open-telemetry/opentelemetry-python-contrib/RELEASING.md

   * Review the two pull requests that it creates.
     (one is targeted to the release branch and one is targeted to `main`).
     * Merge the one targeted towards the release branch.
     * The builds will fail for the `main` pr because of validation rules.
-Follow the [release workflow](https://github.com/open-telemetry/opentelemetry-python-contrib/blob/main/RELEASING.md) for the contrib repo up until this same point.
+Follow the [release workflow](https://github.com/open-telemetry/opentelemetry-python/blob/main/RELEASING.md) for the core repo up until this same point.
 Change the SHAs of each PR to point at each other to get the `main` builds to pass.

 ## Preparing a new patch release